gilbertchen/duplicacy/GUIDE.md

 #### Init

 ```
+SYNOPSIS:
-   duplicacy init - Prepare the current working directory as the repository to be backed up and connect it with the storage
+   duplicacy init - Initialize the storage if necessary and the current working directory as the repository

 USAGE:
    duplicacy init [command options] <snapshot id> <storage url>